 Research Center Future Energy Materials and Systems

 The Research Center Future Energy Materials and Systems aims to develop new materials that are urgently needed for energy carrier generation, energy conversion, storage, and transport in a targeted, rapid and sustainable manner.
 The goal is to understand fundamental properties and relevant processes in the generation and use of complex materials in order to develop building blocks for a sustainable energy system.
-At the same time, the college is looking into regenerative processes to replace energy-intensive ways of materials production and processing.
+At the same time, the center is looking into regenerative processes to replace energy-intensive ways of materials production and processing.

 The ways in which composition and processing influence materials structures and properties are considered along all relevant length scales from the atom to the component.
 The goal is to realize the vision of the knowledge-based development of novel materials and processes for the energy system of the future, thus replacing a development approach, which so far is often empirical and sequential, with materials and process design.